Our Mission

 Anidaso is a non-profit organization whose founders believe clean water, healthcare, and education are basic human rights.
 The mission of Anidaso is to serve the underserved in our world.

-Scroll to Explore the History of Anidaso
+Explore the History of Anidaso

 Western Region Ghana